A. Laura Brody

 "We are all buried treasure."

-She developed staple draping, a technique that uses scissors, staplers, staples and reused fabrics to create living sculptures.
-She's staple draped her way from LA Derby Doll events to the Summerset Festival in Baraboo, Wisconsin and even Wellington, New Zealand.
-Her live performance draping event, Presque Prêt a Porter, won the CSPA Sustainability award for the first Hollywood Fringe Festival.
-Check out staple draping as a performance at http://vimeo.com/15717235.
+She developed staple draping, a technique that uses scissors, staplers, staples and reused fabrics to create living sculptures and clothing on people and vehicles.
+She's staple draped her way from LA Derby Doll events to the Summerset Festival in Baraboo, Wisconsin and even as far as Wellington, New Zealand.
+Her live performance draping event, Presque Prêt a Porter, won the CSPA Sustainability Award at the first Hollywood Fringe Festival.